v-rajagt/IntuneDocs/intune/apps/app-configuration-policies-outlook-smime.md

 ---
 # required metadata

-title: Configure S/MIME for Outlook on iOS devices in Microsoft Intune
+title: Configure S/MIME for Outlook for iOS in Microsoft Intune
-description: Understand S/MIME for Outlook on iOS devices in Microsoft Intune.
+description: Understand S/MIME for Outlook for iOS in Microsoft Intune.
 keywords:
 author: Erikre
 ms.author: erikre